castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 In the `.env.test` file uncomment the `NODE_OPTIONS` variable.

-Execute the test command with the `--runInBand` argument
+Execute the test command with the `--runInBand` option

 ```bash
 nx run <AppName>:test --runInBand